shanecoen/the-monkees-project/README.md

 * Event Booking Form

-This page allows the user to contact The Monkees with regard to making a future booking for events such as birthdays anniversaries and larger events such music venues and festivals.
+This page allows the user to contact The Monkees with regard to making a future booking for events such as birthdays, anniversaries and larger events such music venues and festivals.
 It makes use of Bootstraps form-group and uses labels and inputs (including select fields and radio buttons).
 The image below show the event booking form in both mobile (left) and desktop view (right).